May 2026 Snapshot

 How Enterprise Cybersecurity Presidents Actually Make Decisions

 Behavioral intelligence for Enterprise Cybersecurity Presidents, built from thousands of real executive conversations.
-Strongest signal: Growth (4.5/5).
-Top priority: reducing order-to-delivery timelines for customer value.
+Strongest signal: Stakeholder (4.5/5).
+Top priority: enabling self-serve and plg experiences.

 Key Insights

-Enterprise Cybersecurity Presidents score highest on Growth (4.5/5) and Stakeholder (4.5/5).
-Over the past six months, the most notable change is a decrease in Technology orientation.
-Their leading priority is reducing order-to-delivery timelines for customer value, while their most pressing challenge is organizations focused only on execution, not inspiring.
+Enterprise Cybersecurity Presidents score highest on Stakeholder (4.5/5) and Growth (4.5/5).
+Over the past six months, the most notable change is an increase in Risk orientation.
+Their leading priority is enabling self-serve and plg experiences, while their most pressing challenge is customer demand for holistic security view across hybrid infrastructure.
 They measure success through community impact: ppe donations to local hospitals and make decisions using learning from bad leaders: understanding what not to do when you become a leader.
-Language that resonates includes "innovation", "collaborate", and "dare greatly".
-5 distinct behavioral archetypes emerge, with 65% clustering around archetype a approaches.
+Language that resonates includes "innovation", "collaborate", and "inspiring".
+5 distinct behavioral archetypes emerge, with 60% clustering around archetype a approaches.

 What's changing for Enterprise Cybersecurity Presidents?